The Importance of Medical Hotspots in EMR Software

 Monitor Medical Hotspots through the PxTrack Heatmap!

-With the PxTrack Patient Tracking Software’s latest Heat Map feature, you can see which areas your healthcare services are most needed.
+With the PxTrack Electronic Medical Records Software’s latest Heat Map feature, you can see which areas your healthcare services are most needed.
 Integrate this electronic medical records software into your healthcare facility’s work operations and see your work efficiency and productivity improve!

 Better monitor the medical hotspots in your area through the use of the PxTrack Heatmap.
 Book for a FREE DEMO now!